 In late 2012, the ATO made 3 significant changes to the SMSF trustee declaration, reflecting significant changes in the super laws affecting SMSFs (more on these changes later in the article).

-If you have set up a SMSF in the past 7 years or so, then you would be familiar with the SMSF trustee declaration.
+If you have set up a SMSF in the past decade or so, then you would be familiar with the SMSF trustee declaration.
 Since July 2007, a new trustee of a new SMSF, or a new trustee of an existing SMSF, must sign a trustee declaration within 21 days of becoming an SMSF trustee.

 The declaration is a curious document because its purpose is simply to confirm that you understand your responsibilities as fund trustee (including your role as a director of a corporate trustee if your SMSF has a corporate trustee).
 As trustee, you’re still subject to these responsibilities even when you don’t sign the document.
 If you don’t sign the trustee declaration, however, you may be subject to penalties.

 TIP: If you commenced your SMSF trusteeship before July 2007, then you won’t have been required to sign such a declaration, but that doesn’t mean you shouldn’t be aware of what’s contained in such a document.
 The SMSF declaration is a very handy reminder of your responsibilities as a SMSF trustee, and I suggest that every trustee should obtain a copy (see end of article for ATO link to SMSF declaration).

 Important changes to SMSF trustee declaration

-In late 2012, the ATO made 3 significant changes to the SMSF trustee declaration, reflecting important changes to the super laws affecting SMSFs, namely, the following requirements were added to the 2012 version of the SMSF trustee declaration:
+In late 2012, the ATO made 3 significant changes to the SMSF trustee declaration, reflecting important changes to the super laws affecting SMSFs, namely, the following requirements were added to the 2012 version of the SMSF trustee declaration (and remain in the current version):

 - Investment strategy: A SMSF trustee must regularly review the SMSF’s investment strategy.
 The declaration now states: “…I must prepare, implement and regularly review an investment strategy having regard to all the circumstances of the fund…”

 - Insurance: A SMSF trustee must consider whether the SMSF should hold insurance cover for members.
 Such consideration must be undertaken as part of the investment strategy review process.